john-cd/rust_howto/src/file/dir.md

 [![walkdir-badge]][walkdir] [![cat-filesystem-badge]][cat-filesystem]

 Find JSON files modified within the last day in the current directory.
-Using [`follow_links`][follow_links] ensures symbolic links are followed like they were normal directories and files.
+Using [`follow_links`][walkdir::WalkDir::follow_links] ensures symbolic links are followed like they were normal directories and files.

 ```rust,editable,no_run
 {{#include ../../deps/examples/find-file.rs}}